rage/cyber-security-base-19/data/installation.md

 NB!
 The TMC server tests the exercises with Python 3.5.
 Most likely, your Python installation will be a newer version.
-Make sure that you do not use any features that were introduced after Python 3.5.
+Make sure that you do not use any features that were introduced after Python 3.5 such as f-strings.
 Otherwise, this may lead to a situation where the tests are passed locally but not remotely.

 You can test individual exercise by going to an exercise-specific folder, or